tekktrik/CircuitPythonukiah/README.rst

 folder you'll find a file named ``secrets.py``, in which you'll need to add a few pieces of information.

 The first is your Wi-Fi name and password, which the CircuitPythonukiah will need to connect to your network.
-The other pieec of information is your ZIP code, which is needed in order to grab the candle lighting times for your location.
+Please note that this must be a 2.4 GHz network, as it cannot use a 5 GHz netork.
+The other piece of information needed is your ZIP code, which is required in order to grab the candle lighting times for your location.
 An example of this filled out looks like this:

 .. code-block:: python